 SONC offers three types of basketball competition: individual skills, 3-on-3 team, and 5-on-5 team.

 Individual skills competition allows Special Olympics athletes to develop sports skills in a competitive format.
 This event is designed to serve as a stepping stone for athletes to become a member of a team as they master skills and learn team concepts.
 The individual skills offered for basketball are passing, dribbling, and shooting.

 Athletes participating in 3-on-3 team or 5-on-5 team basketball competition learn the fundamental skills of basketball, appropriate social behavior and functional knowledge or rules enabling them to successfully participate in a game.

 3-on-3 basketball team competition is played on a half-court with three players a side (six players on a roster maximum).
 Games are played with two ten-minute halves with a running clock.
 The winner is determined by who has the most points at the end of full time, or the first team to 20 points.

 5-on-5 basketball team competition is played on a regulation basketball court and follows North Carolina High School Athletic Association (NCHSAA) rules, with some modifications.
 Games are played by four eight-minute quarters with a running clock.
 The winner is determined by the team with the most points at the end of full time.

 Competition & Skills Development Opportunities

 UNC Chapel Hill Basketball Athlete Clinic is offered to SONC athletes and features skills stations run by the members of the UNC Chapel Hill men’s basketball team.
-Registration for this clinic is limited to 100 athletes, and information will be made available in Connect.
+Registration for this clinic is limited to 100 athletes, and information will be made available prior to the clinic (around January).